 A Taste of Saxapahaw: The Eddy Pub

 Eddy Pub is committed to using local, organic produce, as well as GMO-free protein and sustainably caught fish.
-A driving force behind this value for high-quality, nutrient rich ingredients is Executive Chef and local farmer Isaiah Allen.
-Allen’s passion for cooking and his dedication to the eat local movement and sustainable cuisine elevates the community culture in the Eddy.
-The restaurant engages its neighbors such as Haw River Farmhouse Ales, Left Bank Butchery, Saxapahaw Village Bakehouse and other local vendors by featuring their products on its menu.
+A driving force behind this value for high-quality, nutrient-rich ingredients is Executive Chef and local farmer Isaiah Allen.
+Allen’s passion for cooking and his dedication to the eat local movement and sustainable cuisine elevates the community culture in Eddy.
+The restaurant engages its neighbors such as Haw River Farmhouse Ales, Left Bank Butchery, Saxapahaw Village Bakehouse, and other local vendors by featuring their products on its menu.

 While it was surprising to see classic pub favorites like Shepherd’s Pie and Bangers & Mash on the same page as Korean dishes like a Fried Rice Bowl and Chicken & Pumpkin Dakjuk, it was clear that each dish supported locally and ethically sourced foods.
 I opted for a charcuterie and cheese board that featured several local meat and dairy farmers, a beer from the tap room just below the pub, and the special dinner entree consisting of fresh scallops and succotash.